 Teaching an online course is a low-investment online business idea for generating passive income.
-All you need to do is put together a video walkthrough explaining a subject you’re familiar with and then host it on your personal website.
+All you need to do is put together a video walkthrough explaining a subject you’re familiar with and then host it on your own personal website.

-To start creating your first online course, brainstorm a topic you know well enough to teach someone how to do it from scratch.
-This can be literally anything—music production, social media marketing, web development, you name it.
+To start creating your first online course, brainstorm a topic you know well enough to teach someone how to do from scratch.
+This can be anything—music production, social media marketing, web development, you name it.

 Why teach an online course?

 - With an online course, you can set it and forget it.
 Take a few days or weeks, depending on the complexity you’re aiming for, to build an online course, and you could reap the benefits for months.

 - You already have the knowledge, you just need to share it.
 Focus on teaching something you’re already an expert at and the rest will come naturally, whether it’s building iOS apps, creating monthly budgets, or running Facebook ad campaigns.

 - Teaching someone a new skill is its own reward.
 While there’s definitely money to be made teaching online courses, helping other people is always a satisfying experience in itself.

 6. Flip your thrift store finds